rhayman/ScanImageTiffIO/README.md

 * open_tiff_file(path_to_tifffile: str) - Open a tiff file.
 Returns True on success
+* write_to_tiff(path_to_tifffile: str) - Open a tiff file for writing.
+NB Doesn't have to exist before this call.
+Returns True on success
 * open_log_file(path_to_logfile: str) - Open a log file.
 Returns True on success
 * open_xml_file(path_to_xmlfile: str) - Open an xml file - ignore
 * get_n_frames() - Count the total number of frames in the tiff file.
 Returns int
 * get_frame(n: int) - Gets the data/ image for the given frame.
 Retuens numpy array
+* write_frame(f: np.array, n: int) - Writes a frame of data to the file supplied in the call to write_to_tiff().
+The n argument refers to the frame in the source file (opened with the call to open_tiff_file()) that the headers should be copied from.
 * set_channel(n: int) - Sets the channel to take frames from (see below)
 * interp_times() - Interpolate the times in the tiff frames to events (position and time in the log file)